sunny/actor/README.md

 interactive prompt.

-To release a new version, update the version number in `version.rb`, and in the `CHANGELOG.md`, run `rake`, and create a commit for this version.
-You can then run `rake release`, which will create a git tag for the version, push git commits and tags, and push the gem to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and in the `CHANGELOG.md`.
+Update the `README.md` if there are missing segments, make sure tests and linting are pristine by calling `rake`, then create a commit for this version.
+You can then run `rake release`, which will create a git tag, push using git, and push the gem to [rubygems.org](https://rubygems.org).

 ## Contributing